-Banana & Feijoa Loaf – This gluten free feijoa loaf is the perfect Autumn treat to sit down and enjoy a slice with a cuppa.
+Banana & Feijoa Loaf – This gluten free and paleo banana and feijoa loaf is the perfect Autumn treat to sit down and enjoy a slice with a cuppa.
 It is light and moist with the natural sweetness of bananas giving a delicious contrast to the slight sharpness of the lovely feijoa.

 This moist gluten free loaf is topped by sliced feijoas, a sweet cinnamon & honey glaze and sliced almonds.
 It is gluten free, dairy free & refined sugar free and is suitable for those following a paleo diet.